Know What to Expect on a Guided Fly Fishing Trip

 -Communication and timelessness is key

 Ultimately guides should be a resource for you to enjoy and learn more about fly fishing and be an ambassador for the region.
-We want people to visit us, fish with us, and explore the area.
-We picked these places because we wanted to share them with others.
+Of course we want you to catch plenty of fish, but more importantly we just want people to visit us, fish with us, and explore the area.
+We picked these places because we enjoy sharing our local knowledge with others.
+Hiring a guide is a fantastic way to learn and have an awesome day sharing a fly fishing adventure.
 Allow us to do that with you and bring us a donut with that coffee too!